 Thus the density of $n$ is half a Gaussian.
 From here, we find $\langle n \rangle = 2 \sqrt{t/\pi}$, and switching to the random variable $\eta= n/\langle n \rangle$ we get Eq. (\ref{eqFTA06}).
 Throughout this derivation, we treat $n$ as a continuous variable, which makes sense in the long-time limit, and can be justified using well-known rigorous results.

-We note that, mathematically, the number of switching events $n$ is actually infinite.
+We note that, mathematically, the number of switching events $n$ is formally infinite.
 This is related to the fact that the Langevin trajectories are continuous, hence once we have one transition, we experience many of them.
 This is not a major problem since we actually considered the scaled random variable $\eta=n/\langle n \rangle$ which has a unit mean.
 To put it differently, since $\langle n \rangle \sim t^{1/2}$ in the long-time limit, we consider a scaled variable which is perfectly well behaved.
-From the measurement point of view, we sample the trajectory with a finite rate, so $n$ is always finite, and this is also true in simulations, when we use discrete space and discrete time steps (in the limit of large \eq{n}, the results will not be sensitive to the sampling rate and the discretization).
+From the measurement point of view, we sample the trajectory with a finite rate, so $n$ is always finite, and this is also true in simulations, where we use discrete steps in space and time (in the limit of large \eq{n}, the results will not be sensitive to the sampling rate and the discretization).

 Inspired by infinite ergodic theory, we claim that the Mittag-Leffler distribution of time-averages is a far more general result.
 For example, consider the time-average of the potential energy $\overline{V}$.
 Also here the observable $V[x(t)]$ is switching between long periods where it is nearly zero (when the particle is far in the bulk), to relatively short bursts when this observable is nonzero, when the particle is close to the surface.
-Again the statistics of the number of times that the particle visits the domain where $V(x)$ is non-negligible is similar to that of $n$, and its statistics is controlled by the first-passage probability density function from the bulk to vicinity of the wall.
+Again the statistics of the number of times that the particle visits the domain where $V(x)$ is non-negligible, is similar to that of $n$, and its statistics is controlled by the first-passage probability density function from the bulk to the vicinity of the wall.
 Again, the latter is the fat-tailed density with the familiar $\tau^{-3/2}$ law that we have just mentioned above.
 So we have

 and Eq. (\ref{eqFTA06}) still holds.
 Note that this yields a complete description of the problem in the sense that $\langle \overline{{\cal O}}\rangle$ is calculated in principle with the non-normalized Boltzmann density, and we assume that the observable is integrable with respect to this state.